usdot-its-jpo-data-portal/datahub-ui/README.md

 ### Testing

-1. In order to run tests 'npm install' must be run.
-The installation requires that node package manager is installed (npm).
+1. In order to run tests node package manager is installed (npm) must be installed.

+2. 'npm install' must then be run in the '/microsite' directory.
 This command installs all dependencies specified in the package.json

 2. Open up a terminal at '/microsite' and run the command 'http-server'.
 This will create an instance of the website to run locally.